TheSustainabilityConsortium/CommodityMap-Help/docs/getting_started/ViewingYourCommodityMapAnalysis.md

 In the upper left is the **Analysis Settings** where you can change analysis title, update your data, and delete the analysis.

-### All supplies
-#### Filter and legend section (middle section):

-&nbsp;&nbsp;&nbsp;&nbsp;Filter results on certain commodities, countries, or only show those items that are stared.
-You can also download a csv file of the results for further analysis in Excel.

-#### Issue score results (bottom section):

-&nbsp;&nbsp;&nbsp;&nbsp;View each of the commodities and the unique supply information (commodity-location pairs) issue scores and total priority.

-- **Commodity:** this column lists all of your commodities.
-You may expand/collapse your supplies within the given commodity using the down arrow icon.
-- **Location:** where the supply was grown.
-- **Vol. MT**/% of vol.: the top number represents the volume in metric tonnes, bottom number is the percent of the volume for the given commodity.
-- **Total**: the total priority level (i.e. low LO, medium MD, high HI) calculated by taking the average of each of the individual issue scores (e.g. Deforestation, Biodiversity, Water, etc.)
-- **Individual issue scores:** scores for the 6 environmental and social issues.
-- **Your data:** bars represent the amount of data entered during when adding a supply for a commodity.
-A bar is given when one of these 4 items are entered: known grown location, supplier name, amount spent, and purchased volume.
-- **Your actions:** when entering a supply for a commodity, you can enter actions taken.
-For each action taken, a bar will display.

 ### **Priority supplies**

 #### Top 5 supplies with highest priority (middle)